bencoveney/bencoveney.github.io/posts/allocator.md

 `allocate` will allocate a block of memory of _at least_ the given size, and return the address of the start of the block.

-You program is then free to use that block of memory however you see fit.
+Your program is then free to use that block of memory however you see fit.
 In the event you no longer need the block of memory you can return it to the allocator, by calling `deallocate` and passing the same address.
-Once a block of memory has been deallocated, it can be reused by the allocator to satisy another allocation request.
+Once a block of memory has been deallocated, it can be reused by the allocator to satisfy another allocation request.

-This recycling of memory is critical to prevent "Memory Leaks", where programs gradually consume more memory over time until all the systems resources have been consumed.
+This recycling of memory is critical to prevent "Memory Leaks", where programs gradually consume more memory over time until all the system's resources have been consumed.

-Recycling memory comes with a caveat though: `allocate` can potentially return memory which is already contains data used by a previous allocation.
+Recycling memory comes with a caveat though: `allocate` can potentially return memory which already contains data used by a previous allocation.
 In many cases this won't cause problems, because the first thing you'll do after allocating memory is free it, but it is worth bearing in mind.

-If you've done any programming in C these might functions look familiar, they are normally named `malloc` and `free`.
+If you've done any programming in C these functions might look familiar, they are normally named `malloc` and `free`.

 ## Making an Allocation